 Repaying Private Student Loans

-Unlike federal student loans, private student loans don’t have a set repayment plan.
-Lenders aren’t bound by the same subsidy rules, so they’re allowed to offer different amounts to borrowers based on different terms.
+Private student loans don’t have a set repayment plan, unlike federal student loans.
+However, the same subsidy rules don’t bind lenders so that they can offer different amounts to borrowers based on different terms.

 Because private loans aren’t as standardized, that also means repayment periods for private student loans vary a whole lot more than federal student loans.